aadilmallick/blog/src/posts/self-improvement/best-productivity-videos.md

 ## How to fix your life

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dw6hn8aisIY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### Productivity mindset

+To fix your life, you must become a **producer rather than consumer**.
+Once you start taking action, you can begin to fix your life.
+You won't have time to dive into the abyss of consumption.

+You should start thinking of your time as valuable.
+The average salary in America is $33.58, while we waste about 3 hours a day on average on social media and watching tv.
+So the total cost of wasting time everyday is **$101.29**.
+That's a lot.

+For financial situations, make sure to use 50% of your money for living expenses, 30% for leisure and personal stuff, and save the other 20% in a savings account.

+When faced with a hard choice and an easy choice, always take the hard choice.
+Facing our fears makes us mentally stronger.
+Anything worth it in life will always take hard work, hard work we don't want to do because we're wired to like the easy stuff.
+Don't be like that.
+Rise above and do the hard things where other people won't.

+Actionable step:

+- [ ] Write out the figure $101.29 next to you everyday, so you are reminded of the cost of wasting time.
+- [ ] When faced with a hard choice and an easy choice, think to yourself, "I will do the hard thing even if I don't feel like it because other people won't do this, but I will.
+This hard thing will make me stronger and will be better for me in the long run."

+### Think positive

+The second part of fixing your life is to prime your brain to think positively of yourself.
+Here are some actionable steps you can follow:

+- [ ] Get a haircut.
+Studies show when we haven't got haircut in a long time, we become depressed.
+- [ ] Put on fragrance.
+Studies show women (and most importantly, yourself) rate you higher when you smell good.
+- [ ] Wear formal attire.
+It increases your self-esteem.

+### Daily tips

+- Do 25 pushups every hour on the hour
+- take a 10 minute nature walk to reduce cortisol
+- eat your vitamin D
+- Have a workout log or app.
+Make sure to do progressive overload.
+You need to track every single workout.

+### Become a part of the 1%

+1. become **fit**.
+You'll know you've reached it by getting a 6 pack.
+2. Dress well.
+Get a haircut once a month.
+3. Have a purpose.
+Stay masculine and stoic by not getting into online arguments.
+People who truly have a purpose worth pursuing will not waste their time on the internet.
+4. Be disciplined.
+	 - [ ] Force yourself to not eat junk food.
+	 - [ ] Force yourself to go to the gym
+ 5. Develop an insane work ethic.
+Understand that the only way to be successful is to do what the 99% won't do, which is soul-crushing work.
+Everyone will think of you as weird.
+Keep going, because they can't see what you see.
+You see something at the end.
+So keep going.
+You will be a slave to yourself for your entire life if you do not have discipline.

+### Perfect Daily Routine

+1. Wake up
+2. Drink 3 glasses of water
+3. Get 10 minutes of morning sunlight
+4. Do 10 rounds of 10 pullups, 20 pushups, and 30 squats, all as fast as possible.
+5. Do the rule of 3: Write out all your todos in the day, and circle the three most important ones.
+Do those first.